How are gastrointestinal carcinoid tumors diagnosed?

 Positron emission tomography (PET) scan

 A PET scan is another imaging test that uses low levels of radioactivity to look for tumors.
 PET scans usually use a form of radiolabeled glucose (sugar) to find tumors.
 But to look for neuroendocrine tumors/cancers, a special type of PET scan is done, using a radioactive form of 5-hydroxytryptophan (5-HTP).
-This chemical is injected into the bloodstream, then spreads through the body and is taken up and used by carcinoid cells.
+This chemical is injected into the bloodstream and is taken up and used by carcinoid cells.
 After about an hour, a special camera is used to find the areas of radioactivity.
 Some doctors have found this type of PET scan to be more accurate than CT scans for detecting spread of disease.
-However, this type of PET scan is not available in every hospital (even hospitals that have a PET scanner).
+However, this type of PET scan is not available in every hospital (even some hospitals that have a PET scanner).

 Endoscopy tests use a flexible lighted tube (endoscope) with a video camera on the end.
 The camera is connected to a monitor, which lets the doctor see any abnormal areas in the lining of the digestive organs clearly.
 If needed, small pieces of the abnormal areas can be removed (biopsied) through the endoscope.
 The biopsy samples can be looked at under the microscope to find out if cancer is present and what kind of cancer it is.

 This test is also called lower endoscopy.
 A special endoscope known as a colonoscope is inserted through the anus up into the colon.
 The doctor will be able to see the lining of the entire rectum and colon.
 For a clear view though, the colon must be completely cleaned out before the test.
 There are different ways to do this, but the most common is drinking a large amount of a laxative solution the night and the morning of the exam.